 \section{Illustration: Dose-response models}

 How does harm aversion affect behaviour and performance in real-world tasks?
 And how can reasonable objective functions result in harmful policies following distributional shifts?
 In this section we apply the methods developed in section \ref{section: hard decisions} to the task of determining optimal treatments.
-This problem has received much attention in recent years following advances in causal machine learning techniques \citep{yao2018representation} and increasing commercial interests including in recommendation \citep{liang2016causal}, personalized medicine \citep{bica2021real}, epidemiology and econometrics \citep{imbens2015causal} to name a few.
+This problem has received much attention in recent years following advances in causal machine learning techniques \citep{yao2018representation} and growing commercial interests including recommendation \citep{liang2016causal}, personalized medicine \citep{bica2021real}, epidemiology and econometrics \citep{imbens2015causal} to name a few.

-While harm is an important determinant for decision making in many of these areas, existing approaches based on causal inference reduce the problem to identifying treatment effects---e.g. the CATE \eqref{eq: cate}---which is indifferent to harm as shown in sections \ref{section: counterfactual harm} and \ref{section: no go}.
-This could result in needlessly harmful treatment decisions being made, perhaps overlooking equally effective treatments that are far less harmful.
+While harm is important for decision making in many of these areas, existing approaches reduce the problem to identifying treatment effects---e.g. maximizing the CATE \eqref{eq: cate}---which is indifferent to harm as shown in sections \ref{section: counterfactual harm} and \ref{section: no go}.
+This could result in needlessly harmful decisions being made, perhaps overlooking equally effective decisions that are far less harmful.

-To demonstrate this, we consider an existing model for determining the effectiveness of the antispychotic drug Aripiprazole \citep{crippa2016dose}.
-This dose-response model predicts the reduction in symptom severity $Y$ (measured on the Positive and Negative Syndrome Scale (PANSS) \citep{kay1992positive}) following treatment with a dose $A$ (mg/day) of Aripiprazole.
-The response of $Y$ is estimated using generalized additive model (GAM) \citep{hastie2017generalized}---an interpretable machine learning model commonly used for dose-response analysis \citep{desquilbet2010dose},
+To demonstrate this we use a model for determining the effectiveness of the drug Aripiprazole learned from a meta-analysis of randomised control trial data \citep{crippa2016dose}.
+This dose-response model predicts the reduction in symptom severity $Y$ following treatment with a dose $A$ (mg/day) of Aripiprazole using a generalized additive model (GAM) \citep{hastie2017generalized}---an interpretable machine learning model commonly used for dose-response analysis \citep{desquilbet2010dose},